highflying/heroku-oauthd/README.md

 ### Differences from original oauthd:
 - includes necessary 'postinstall' and 'start' scripts config in package.json: 'postinstall' runs grunt, 'start' starts the app.
 See details [here](https://devcenter.heroku.com/articles/node-with-grunt)
 - already configured: includes necessary plugins.json entries and plugins files. it's really necessary for heroku, because it's impossible to install plugins in [normal way](https://github.com/oauth-io/oauthd/wiki/Plugin-installation-and-usage) due to install.js implementation and [ephemeral-filesystem](https://devcenter.heroku.com/articles/dynos#ephemeral-filesystem).
 _Sidenote: also installing plugins doesn't work on Windows, e.g. see [line 45 of install.coffee](https://github.com/oauth-io/oauthd/blob/1.0.0-beta.17/src/scaffolding/plugins/install.coffee#L45) - it contains ';' as command separator, which is not supported in Windows; but fixing only this separator doesn't help._
-- plugins includes their node_modules folder, because submodule grunt build doesn't work out-of-box (perhaps this could be easily improved later).
+- plugins includes their node_modules folder, because submodule grunt build doesn't work out-of-box (perhaps this could be easily improved later)
+- config.json contains proper port for heroku

 ### Starting your own oauthd instance at heroku:
 1. **Clone the repo and go to its dir:**